shakerg/k8s-autoscale/README.md

 Stop load
 We will finish our example by stopping the user load.

-In the terminal where we started the while-loop, terminate the load generation by typing "<Ctrl> + C".
+In the terminal where we started the while-loop, terminate the load generation by typing Ctrl + C.

 Then we will verify the result state (after a minute or so):
 ```